AaltoSciComp/scicomp-docs/training/scip/triton-summer-kickstart.rst

 **About the course:**

-Two days kickstart for the researchers to get started with the available computational resources at Aalto (=FGCI resources in general) and CSC.
+Three days kickstart for the researchers to get started with the available computational resources at Aalto (=FGCI resources in general) and CSC.
 The course is modular, we cover one by one several aspects.
 First day dedicated to the computational resources in general: one will get whole picture what computational resources are available in particular what is HTCondor, what CSC has to offer and how to access a Triton cluster at Aalto.
-The day two is focused on Triton usage practicalities, given in the hands-on style tutorial, there will be lot of practical things on how to get started on Triton.
-We will go through basics and some advances like running in parallel, running on GPU, troubleshooting.
+The days two and three are focused on Triton usage practicalities, given in the hands-on style tutorial, there will be lot of practical things on how to get started on Triton.
+We will go through all the basics and advances like running in parallel, running on GPU, troubleshooting.
 During the course there will be particular use cases like examples in Matlab, Python, machine learning.

-Overall we give you hints, ready solutions and copy/paste examples on how to find, run and monitor your applications.
+Overall we give you hints, ready solutions and copy/paste examples on how to find, run and monitor your applications and manage your data.
 In addition to how to optimize your workflow in terms of filesystem traffic, memory usage etc.

 The course is obligatory for all new Triton users and recommended to all interested in the field.

-**Time, date:** Mon 8.6 / Tue 9.6, 9:30-16:00 (with a lunch break in between)
+**Time, date:** Mon 8.6, Tue 9.6, Wed 10.6, 12:00-16:00

 **Place:** Online: Zoom link is TBA

-**Lecturering by:** Science IT (Aalto) and CSC people
+**Lecturering by:** Aalto Science IT and CSC people

 **Registration:** `registration link <https://link.webropolsurveys.com/S/B1752A5EBD3BF08F>`__

 Days’ time schedule is flexible, here is the tentative plan.
-30 minutes break around 12:00, plus short 10 minutes breaks in between.
+Short 10 minutes breaks in between.
 You will be given time to try and ask, it’s more like an informal help session to get you started with the computing resources.